fbraem/kwai/backend/docs/architecture.md

 > domain.

 Dependency injection containers are only used on the outside.
 There should not be any magic code in the domain.
-So, dependency injection can only be used in the API entry code, the CLI entry code, ...
+So, dependency injection containers can only be used in the API entry code, the CLI entry code, ...
 From there on, the dependency should be passed as an argument (and passing it down should be done using an interface).

 Actors
 ======